ScanLab-ossi/DynamicRandomGraphs/README.md

-# DynamicRandomGraph - Random dynamic networks generator
+# DynamicRandomGraphs - Random dynamic networks generator

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-DynamicRandomGraph provides implementations of dynamic networks in Python.
+DynamicRandomGraphs provides implementations of dynamic networks in Python.
 It deals with the efficient generation of random dynamic (also known as *temporal*) networks.

 The package was first demonstrated in a talk entitled "[Reducing temporal density reduces total infection rate](https://www.youtube.com/watch?v=gUyP7etPPvE)" given at the